glycodynamics/Tutorial-PyMOL/README.md

 ```
 ```
-ray 			              # This is nice when zoomed in, but thick lines at low magnification ray 2400, 2400		      # line thickness is dependent on resolution
+ray 			              # This is nice when zoomed in, but thick lines at low magnification ray 2400, 2400		      # line thickness is dependent on the resolution
 ```
 ![Ray Trace Modes](https://github.com/glycodynamics/pymol/blob/main/images/image_ray_trace.png)